Squarespace SEO for E-Commerce 2026

 Customize Meta Titles and Descriptions

-Use Squarespace's SEO panel to write unique meta titles (50-60 characters) and descriptions (120-160 characters) for every product page.
+Use Squarespace SEO panel to write unique meta titles (50-60 characters) and descriptions (120-160 characters) for every product page.
 Include the product name and primary keyword.
 Make each description compelling enough to earn the click from search results.

 Add Product Schema Markup